 The Briscoe-Garner Museum (formerly known as the John Nance Garner Museum), a division of the Briscoe Center for American History, serves to fulfill the university's public service mission by promoting the use of the Center's collections, exhibits and programs to students, teachers, scholars, and the general public for research, teaching and education.
+Activity from the Briscoe-Garner Museum furthers the economic condition of the state, primarily in the South Texas region.
 John Nance Garner of Uvalde, Texas (1868-1967), was the first Texan to serve as Speaker of the U.S. House of Representatives (1931-33) and Vice President of the U.S. (1933-41).
 Uvalde rancher and businessman Dolph Briscoe (1923-2010) served in the Texas legislature (1949-1957) and as governor (1973-1979).